 FHA loans are always more costly – not always.
 You do have to pay mortgage insurance: an upfront payment that can be added to the loan, and also a monthly premium that usually amounts to $100-$150 per month.
 But remember that you are paying a lower rate than most conventional loans.
 The mortgage insurance also is tax deductible.
 In addition to potentially lower closing costs, the FHA loan rates remain attractive.

 FHA borrowers have bad credit – not always.
 The typical borrower has a credit score of 680 or so.

 Something to Think About

-There are thousands of good, FHA-approved lenders in the United States.
-Even with a credit score in the low 600s, you should be able to usually find a lender who will work with you most of the time.
+There are thousands of good, FHA home loan lenders in the United States.
+Even with a credit score in the low 600’s, you should be able to usually find a lender who will work with you most of the time.

-We usually recommend FHA mortgages to people who want to put down less than 20%.
+We usually recommend the FHA insured mortgage to people who want to put down less than 20%.
 The interest rate is usually lower than conventional rates, and putting down less money allows you to have more money available for renovating the home or other important things.

 As far as which lender to use, you just need to talk to a mortgage broker, bank or credit union to see what types of specific FHA programs they offer.

 Some of them may offer more flexible criteria than others.
 Which one is best for you will depend.
-But generally, the FHA mortgage loan is a great fit for millions of borrowers.
+But generally, the FHA product is a great fit for millions of borrowers.